hotosm/learnosm/_posts/en/1900-08-15-josm-presets.md

 ![tagging presets menu][]

 * Add a presets file from the internet by selecting one in the list on 	the left, and clicking on the blue arrow.
-In this example, we will 	add the presets named "Buildings Indonesia by Kate Chapman."
+In this example, we will add the preset named "New Tags"

 ![example presets][]